-- Consider the Source: All feedback can help, but some is more helpful than others.
+- Consider the Source: All feedback can help, but some are more helpful than others.
 As a magazine editor, I’ve seen thousands of nonfiction articles and am most confident in providing feedback on that type of writing.
 I’m less familiar with fiction and let writers know my level of expertise with certain genres.
 That way they know how much credence to give my comments.

 - Watch Motives: Some critics have an agenda.
 Perhaps they’re insecure and want to lift themselves up by pushing us down.
 Maybe they have an unchecked ego or think more highly of themselves than they should.
 Possibly, they’re trying to prove themselves to someone who hurt them or cover a past disappointment.
 However, others have a sincere desire to truly help us improve.
 Their input is golden.
 Consider the messenger first, then the message.

 - Evaluate Feedback: Resist the urge to follow every bit of advice; making all the suggested changes is a sign of insecurity.
 Conversely, don’t dismiss every comment either; rejecting each suggestion is a mark of arrogance.
 We must pick what suggestions to implement and which ones are safe to downplay.